 But it’s the 5th rule that makes the difference.

-- The free kick taker can’t shoot directly for goal.
+- The free kick taker can’t shoot directly for a goal.

 The important difference with an indirect free kick is that the player taking the kick can’t shoot directly for a goal.